 Automobile insurance policies cover more than just your responsibility for an accident.
 The usual policy is really a “bundle” of separate insurance coverages that provide important protection for you, your family members and your passengers.
 Some of these coverages are automatically included in your policy, while others are optional.
 As a Connecticut personal injury lawyer who has handled many car accident cases, I know how important it is to have sufficient insurance limits.
 The following is a brief description of the kinds of coverage that an auto insurance policy may cover.

-Uninsured/underinsured motorist coverage is important protection for you, since it covers bodily injury to you, any relative who lives with you, and any of your passengers in an accident caused by an uninsured motorist or an underinsured motorist.
-An underinsured motorist is a motorist whose bodily injury liability limits are less than your uninsured/underinsured motorist limits, or a hit-and-run driver.
+Uninsured/underinsured motorist coverage is important protection for you, since it covers bodily injury to you, any relative who lives with you and any of your passengers in an accident caused by an uninsured motorist or an underinsured motorist.
+An underinsured motorist is either a hit -and-run driver or a motorist whose bodily injury liability limits are less than your uninsured/underinsured motorist limits.
 The standard coverage is an amount equal to your bodily injury liability coverage, but you may purchase additional coverage up to an amount double your bodily injury liability.
 The minimum amount required by law is $20,000 per person and $40,000 per accident.

 Underinsured motorist conversion coverage also provides for reimbursement in case you are injured by an underinsured driver.
 It is more expensive than regular underinsured motorist coverage because it may provide you with more money in case of a serious accident.
 If your damages exceed the limits of the at-fault driver’s insurance, then your underinsured motorist conversion coverage will be available for damages not paid.
 This optional coverage is not reduced by payments from any other source, including the at-fault driver’s liability insurance.